microsoft/code-with-engineering-playbook/SPRINT-STRUCTURE.md

 - Provide content in a logical structure which reflects the engineering process
 - Extensible hierarchy to allow teams to share deep subject matter expertise

-## A Wek in the Life of a CSE Project
+## The first week of a CSE Project

 ### Before starting the project

 - [ ] [Discuss and start writing the Team Agreements](team-agreements/readme.md).
-Update these documents with any decisions made throughout the project
+Update these documents with any process decisions made throughout the project
   - [Working Agreement](team-agreements/working-agreements/readme.md)
   - [Definition of Ready](team-agreements/definition-of-ready/readme.md)
   - [Definition of Done](team-agreements/definition-of-done/readme.md)